 Furthermore, through the planned implementation of ‘Ethereum-like’ features in the token, the group strives for more “fairness” of the crypto market and greater contract relations.
 In the official announcement on bitcoinabc.org, developers advise all users to upgrade to Bitcoin ABC 0.17.1 or other compatible software.
 A source code and a testnet are provided on the site.

 Users will be able to add more data on the blockchain, as the size of some of the block’s parameters will be increased from 40 bytes to 220 bytes.
 This will allow investors to track other assets which are not being validated by crypto-coin miners, also known as colored coins.

-The change of the size will influence the time stamping process of data - users will be able to hash documents and add them to the blockchain, which can be used as proof of existence of the document.
+The change of the size will influence the time-stamping process of data - users will be able to hash documents and add them to the blockchain, which can be used as proof of the existence of the document.